Skip to navigation Skip to content

 Limits of assistance for Masters and Doctorate courses + Read more ...

-• two (or time equivalent to two) completed courses at Masters level, or
+Payment of Living Allowance or ABSTUDY PES is limited to two (or time equivalent to two) completed courses at the Masters or Doctorate level.

 Finalising assessment of reasonable time of study for ABSTUDY

-Table 3: This table describes the finalisation of assessment of reasonable time for study for ABSTUDY.
+Table 3: this table describes the finalisation of assessment of reasonable time for study for ABSTUDY.

 Step